robertfeldt/wasp_SE_course/assignments/2025/kajava_samuel/essay.md

 • Discuss how each relates to your research and topic.
 -->

+### Confirmation bias

+An interesting point brought up during the behavioral software engineering lecture was confirmation bias during debugging -- a developer is tasked with tracking down a bug.
+This process seemed to be guided by the person's bias towards what part of the code base they might deem more likely to be "buggy".
+This makes sense, you have to start somewhere!
+However, what is deemed "buggy" is not for sure the culprit, and it may lead to wasted effort, since the problem might be somewhere entirely else (or god forbid, they introduced it themselves).

+Since my research involves a lot of bug-finding, it is only natural that this applies to me.
+My analysis is often inspired by previous contributions, which makes me look for certain patterns.
+However, we are also trying to find novel buggy patterns, and my bias towards what seems bugprone might affect this effort negatively.
+Doing security research requires some thinking out-of-the-box, and confirmation bias might slow down that process at times.
+However, I do not think it is entirely negative, I think this bias represents my "hunch" as well, which has proven to be correct more than once.

 ## 3. Guest-Lecture Principles
 <!--
 • Pick two principles/ideas/concepts/techniques from the guest lectures.